-Marissa Stygles is a Guest Musician of the Charleston Symphony in South Carolina, and a Substitute Flute for The Cleveland Orchestra.
+Marissa Stygles is a Guest Musician of the Charleston Symphony in South Carolina, and a Substitute Flute for The Cleveland Orchestra, and the Carolina Philharmonic.
 She received her Master of Music degree in Flute performance at The Cleveland Institute of Music, and her Bachelor of Music degree from the University of South Carolina.

 While at CIM, she studied under Joshua Smith, Principal Flute of The Cleveland Orchestra and she was an Artist-in-Residence at Judson Manor, a retirement community in University Circle.
 During her residence there, she was featured on the CBS Evening News, CBS Sunday morning news, on the Sirius XM Radio show “American Voices with Bill Bradley,” and in The New York Times.
 Marissa often served as principal flute of the Cleveland Institute of Music Symphony Orchestra.
 In 2013, Marissa graduated from the University of South Carolina with a Bachelor of Music degree.
 While at USC, Marissa studied with Dr. Jennifer Parker-Harley.
 Marissa went on tour to China with the USC Wind Ensemble, in addition to recording a CD with the Naxos label.